Other

 and Radio

-a Poet.”
-Mini-documentary: Produced by Lisa Smith and broadcast several
+of a Poet.”
+Mini-documentary: Produced by Lisa Smith and broadcast

-times on KCTS-TV in Seattle.
-Fall 1986. (from a 5-hour interview at Mary’s
+several times on KCTS-TV in Seattle.
+Fall 1986. (from a 5-hour interview

 - Interview conducted

-with Ray Suarez on National Public Radio.
-“Book Club of the Air.”
+Sappho with Ray Suarez on National Public Radio.
+“Book Club

 Back to Top